hailey-royle/conlang/docs.md

 used letters: abdehijmnorsuvxyz
 unused letters: cfgkpqtw
-\*s and x can not be used in normal words
+\*s and x can only be used in marking and can not be used in normal words

 ## morphology